Const-Grigoryev/LeetCode/README.md

 LeetCode
 ========

 [LeetCode](https://leetcode.com/) is a collection of algorithmic problems which is purposed for a training before a coding interview.
-Here I suggest my own solutions of some of those problems.
+Here I suggest my own solutions to some of those problems.

 Problems and Solutions
 ----------------------